EdgeApp/edge-currency-bitcoin/docs/bitcoin-engine.md

 This is where most of the work happens.
 Whenever a Stratum connection has space in its queue, it fires the `onQueueSpace` callback.
 The goal is to return the next most valuable piece of work we can be doing with that server.

 1. If we don't know a server's block height, fetch that.
 If the height is too low, we might want to disconnect.
-2. If we know about txids that are not in the cache, fetch those.
+2a.
+If we know about txids that are not in the cache, fetch those (this is pre-calculated as missingTxs).
+2b.
 We should only fetch transactions where `txStates[txid].fetching` is false, and where `serverStates[uri].txids[txid]` exists.
 If no server has the txid in `serverStates[uri].txids`, then the second rule doesn't apply.
 3. If we have not subscribed to some addresses, subscribe.
+(Are there addresses in AddressCache that don't exist in our ServerState)
 4. If an address has a different `utxoStratumHash` from our `serverStates[uri].addresses[address].hash`, *and* our `serverStates[uri].addresses[address].lastUpdate` is the newest of all servers, fetch the utxo set for this address.
 5. If an address has a different `txidStratumHash` from our `serverStates[uri].addresses[address].hash`, *and* our `serverStates[uri].addresses[address].lastUpdate` is the newest of all servers, fetch the txid list for this address.
 6. If we have heights in the tx height cache that do not have corresponding headers, go grab those.